xrdocs/ncs5500/_tutorials/testing-ndr-on-ncs5500.md

 ![packets-header3.png]({{site.baseurl}}/images/packets-header3.png){: .align-center}

 At that point, we hit a different bottleneck: the fabric capacity.
-With the packet size growing, it reduces the amount ot cells to the Fabric Engines and the symptoms disappears after 278 bytes per packet.
+With the packet size growing, it reduces the amount ot cells to the Fabric Engines and the symptoms disappear after 278 bytes per packet.
 In the video, we executed the test with different packet sizes to illutrate that point.

 If, during the test, you maintain the line rate traffic in both drop cases described above, you will see the percentage of drops moving from 8% to 20%.
 It can be explained by a cascading effect illustrated by the two diagrams below:

 ![fabric-back-pressure.png]({{site.baseurl}}/images/fabric-back-pressure.png){: .align-center}

-A token is granted to transmit the packet by the egress scheduler, the fabric is saturated and it issues a backpressure messages to the ingress scheduler.
+A token is granted to transmit the packet by the egress scheduler, the fabric is saturated and it issues a backpressure message to the ingress scheduler.

 ![fabric-back-pressure2.png]({{site.baseurl}}/images/fabric-back-pressure2.png){: .align-center}

 Since more and more packets are received from the same VOQ, the queue is evicted and the packets are stored in the GDDR5 DRAM.
-We are in a lab environment, so all the packets are now going through the DRAM, which eventually saturates the link to this memory (900Gbps unidirectional that becomes 450Gbps read / 450Gbps write in the memory).
+All packets are now going through the DRAM, which eventually saturates the link to this memory (900Gbps unidirectional that becomes 450Gbps read / 450Gbps write).
 We triggered a third type of bottleneck now.
-It's possible to monitor all these with the following CLI.
+It's possible to monitor all these drops with the following CLI.

 <div class="highlighter-rouge">
 <pre class="highlight">